Racism and Racist Incidents subgroup minutes: May 2024

 Action: SG will draft a response informed by feedback and share with the group for consideration, checking with IYS to inform timing of response to Youth Ambassadors.

 Education Scotland shared information about professional learning on racial literacy noting that applications were now open for the next set of courses.
-Connect and EIS agreed to liaise on the possibility of developing a resource for parents.
+The possibility of developing a resource for parents and carers was discussed.
+The EIS rep, working in a personal capacity, will liaise with Connect to explore further.
 It was suggested that it might be worthwhile exploring an AREP funding proposal around this.

 Draft WSA section: 'Creating a Whole School Anti Racist Environment’